icemc/big-data-assignment-3/problem1/README.md

     module load lang/Scala/2.12.15
     ```

+- Load the spark module

+    ```bash
+    module load devel/Spark/3.5.4-foss-2023b-Java-17
+    ```

-Now you are all set to run the code on the HPC.
+Now you are all set to build and run the code on the HPC.

 #### 3. Build the fat Jar